kelchoo/UCBE-MLAI-CapstoneProject/README.md

 -- and affordable set of potential buying customers.

-#### we use a combination of KMeans clustering (and PCA as well as TSNE to breakdown the relationshp further between what the developer sees as features driving the ratings and reviews of the app developed for Shopify's merchants.
+#### we use a combination of Chi2 to break down the reviews as features driving the ratings and reviews of the app developed for Shopify's merchants.
+#### Chi2 is the most common feature selection method, and itis mostly used on text data.
+In feature selection, we use it to check whether the occurrence of a speciﬁc termand the occurrence of a speciﬁc class are independent.
+Moreformally, forgiven a document D, we estimate the following quantity for each term and rank them by their score.
+Chi2 ﬁnds this score using equation Where•N is the observed frequency and E the expected fre-quency

+#### This takes the value 1 if the document contains term t and 0 otherwise

+#### It takes the value 1 if the document is in class c and 0 otherwise
+#### For each feature (term), a corresponding high Chi2 scoreindicates that the null hypothesis H0 of independence (mean-ing the document class has no inﬂuence over the term’sfrequency) should be rejected, and the occurrence of the termand class are dependent.
+In this case, we should select thefeature for the text classiﬁcation

 #### Continuing to clean the data and scrub for redundant columns after merging continues to be important as we drive towards the solution
 <img width="1578" alt="image" src="https://user-images.githubusercontent.com/115063137/218898914-799e3c70-cdb0-4fa5-9281-f4d3154253fb.png">